3 dead, including shooting suspect, in hours-long incident in Langley, B.C.

 As a result, B.C.'s police watchdog has been called to investigate the incident.

-The victims and the suspect weren't identified by police as next-of-kin notifications are still underway.
-However, investigators said the suspect was known to them.
+The victims weren't identified by police as next-of-kin notifications are still underway, but a person who said she knew the two of the victims told CTV News they were homeless.

 Police said they're still working to understand a possible motive or connection between the suspect and the victims.